 We want to empower local communities to have a voice when it comes to road safety.
 The Community Speed awareness programmes help to raise public awareness to slow down, support enforcement from NZ Police, identify high risk areas to enable road safety improvements and encourages locals to promote safe roads within their community.

-Speed is the single biggest road safety issue in New Zealand today.
 The reasons for high crash rates are many and varied.
-They include the way we drive, how the road is engineered and, most importantly, the speed at which we are travelling.
+They include driving behaviour and how the road is engineered but driving speed affects the outcome of every crash.

 Rural roads often have higher speeds than urban areas and present their own challenges.
 Navigating around livestock, horses or winding roads means vehicles need to be travelling at safe speeds and to the condition of the roads.

-Familiarity of open-road speeds mean we often do not consider what happens if something goes wrong.
+Familiarity of open-roads mean we often do not consider what happens if something goes wrong.
+Many crashes occur when people are pulling out of driveways, side roads or at stop/give-way intersections.
 There is a massive impact on family and friends when loved ones are killed or seriously injured in any community.

 Being part of the community means looking out for each other and sharing the roads.
-It is ‘Our Place’ in every community throughout Auckland.
-Together we can make choices that make the roads safe for everyone.
+Together, everyone can make choices that make the roads safe for everyone.

 Papakura school banner.

 Communities we are working with currently:

 - Tawharanui Peninsula (coming soon).